leonlatsch/pc2mqtt/README.md

 For windows pc2mqtt uses the [windows-service-wrapper](https://github.com/winsw/winsw).

 1. Download the latest windows zip archive from the releases
-2. Unzip it to dome directory of your choice
+2. Unzip it to a directory of your choice
 3. In cmd run `pc2mqtt.exe install` and `pc2mqtt.exe start` to install and start it as a windows service

 Explaination: `wrapped.exe` is the actual binary. pc2mqtt.exe is the windows service wrapper which installs the service using the xml config file.
-For more info have a loot at the [windows-service-wrapper](https://github.com/winsw/winsw).
+For more info have a look at the [windows-service-wrapper](https://github.com/winsw/winsw).

 ## Config